 Rockland area: Free transport for cats, small and medium dogs from the Pope Memorial Humane Society of Knox County to the Community Spay/Neuter Clinic.
-Cats $10 if from Union, Thomaston, Rockland or Warren.
-Other cats $60.
-Call for dog prices.
-The shelter also has a voucher program for the 20 towns the shelter serves: $25 off a neuter and $50 off a spay.
-Free feral cat spay/neuter and humane trapping for several area towns.
-Call the shelter at 594-2200.
+The shelter has a voucher program for the 20 towns the shelter serves: $25 off a neuter and $50 off a spay.
+Call Community Spay/Neuter Clinic: 865-0772 to book the appointment.
+Call the shelter for vouchers to use at the spay/neuter clinic: 594-2200.

 Rockland area: Margo Maloney, DVM Cats only.
 Call 557-5669 and leave message.